 Scott Lathrop

-Founder & Executive Director
+Founder & Chief Executive Officer

-Scott Lathrop (yak titʸu titʸu yak tiłhini Northern Chumash Tribe) is a leading expert on nuclear science and tribal engagement.
+Scott Lathrop (yak titʸu titʸu yak tiłhini Tribe) is a leading expert on nuclear science and tribal engagement.
 As an inspector of Diablo Canyon Power Plant in the 1980's, Scott saw firsthand the details of nuclear development and the long-term economic benefits to the local region.
 Today, Scott serves as a member of the DCPP engagement panel and lectures across the country about the importance of Native voices in energy development decisions.

 Find out more about Scott